beksinska/cv_improvement_tool/software_engineering_tasks/functional_programming/README.md

 Immutability:

 The numbers list and all the transformations (odd_numbers, doubled_odds, and squared_odds) are immutable in the sense that no elements are modified in place.
-Instead, we create new lists with the transformed data.
+Instead, new lists are created with the transformed data.